February–April 2025

 Up your chances of winning

-Study this section if you want to boost your chances of passing the qualifiers and winning the student cyberbattle.
+This section lists the knowledge and skills you need to boost your chances of passing the qualifiers and winning the cyberbattle.

 What you need to participate